MetaMask/json-rpc-engine/README.md

 let engine = new RpcEngine()
 ```

-Build a stack of JSON-RPC processors by pushing middlewares to the engine.
+Build a stack of JSON-RPC processors by pushing middleware to the engine.

 ```js
 engine.push(function(req, res, next, end){